hipe/tmx/zerk/README.md

 in this way the user interface can be transformed by the current node: the node can change what this "current node" is to one of its children, or its parent (and sometimes even its parent's parent and so on #maybe).

+### different potential "modalities"

+currently zerk's main "modality" is what we call "interactive CLI" - that is, it runs in the terminal interactively. but also:

+  • one more mode that is supported is what we call `API`. the extent to which this will work "out of the box" depends on how much mode-specific logic is in your app..

+  • (other would-be modalities are discussed under "wishlist" below)

+## anti-wishlist

+  • ncurses: we don't want it: somewhere in our universe we once used (and relied upon) `ncurses` for doing non-trivial stuff with terminals. then at some point it became difficult (broken for us) to build on OSX. whether or not this still remains the case, we have achieved the target level of usability here without it, so for now we believe it is best to avoid it altogether. (and if we do ever bring it back it should be spun off as its own library.)

+## wishlist

+  • in effort to simplify, we removed the automatic session serialization (storage to disk) we used to do. we *might* bring it back if ever it hurts too much not to have it.

+  • one day it would be nice to have partial non-interactive CLI
+    support: you could enter many values in the familiar POSIX utility conventions, and it would "drop you in" to a screen with those values populated, and/or run the "job". but this will require some design.